 Conversion Rates Optimization was huge a couple of years ago but now it seems that it’s losing its momentum.
 This is an illusion though, as the field and the science of CRO is stronger than ever.
 Only the field of CRO is evolving at the speed of light.
 In this article, we’re going to explore recent trends in conversion rates optimization field and see how they can be applied to your business.

 CRO is not only about changing and testing images and headlines.
-It’s a complex professional domain that may imply removal of the website elements, reshuffling of the navigation elements, and reinventing the whole sales funnel.
+It’s a complex professional domain that may imply a removal of the website elements, reshuffling of the navigation elements, and reinventing the whole sales funnel.
 Understanding how the field is changing and what innovations can be implemented on your site is an important part of making your website a conversion generating machine.

 As mentioned earlier, the role of conversation rates optimization is changing and evolving.
 Not only CRO professionals are now responsible for more elements of the site, but they also venture out into the personalization and customer profile building fields.
 Before any given page can be optimized, CRO person needs to understand who the page is targeted at and then make changes based on the target audience’s preferences.